-Creating your Analytics property generates a unique Tracking ID and Global Site Tag that includes the unique ID for that property.
+Creating your Analytics property generates a unique Tracking ID and Global Site Tag that includes the unique Google Analytics tracking code for that property.
 Follow the steps below to find your Tracking ID and Global Site Tag.

 To begin, click Admin on the left to open the page.

 The Admin page gives you access to the Analytics administrative features.